joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/23/style/newborn-visiting-dirty-house.html

 **Climate Forward Live Updates: Leaders Confront a Data Center Backlash and Rising Energy Prices**\
-`Jane Fonda is speaking now at The New York Times’ annual Climate Forward event, which will also include interviews with Energy Secretary Chris Wright and industry figures grappling with a consequential moment.`\
+`Energy Secretary Chris Wright and Gov. Abigail Spanberger of Virginia will be among the speakers at The New York Times’ annual Climate Forward event, in a wide-ranging discussion coming at a consequential moment.`\
 https://www.nytimes.com/live/2026/09/23/climate/climate-forward-conference

 **‘Screamplay’: A Hollywood Horror Comedy**\